ÌìÃÀ´«Ã½

 Non EU students:

-To apply, you must have completed the application for admission to the Master’s.
+To apply for the grant, you must have formalized the application for admission to the Master's Degree.

-* The number of grants and amounts specified in the call, may vary depending on the conditions of the candidates who apply to them, can be even deserted as assessed by the Selection Committee for each program.
+* The number of grants and their amounts specified in the call for applications may vary depending on the conditions of the candidates applying for them, and may even remain unawarded based on the assessment of the Selection Committee for each program

 _______